Wildcard SSL Certificate Vs. SAN Certificate – An In-Depth Comparison Guide

 This certificate comes with several unique features.
 Besides MS exchange and communications, this certificate can also be deployed on other servers.

-Wildcard SSL Certificate Vs. SAN Certificate: Outlining The Differences
+Wildcard SSL Vs. SAN Certificate: Outlining The Differences

 • SAN certificates cover multiple FQDNs and SANs.
 For a few brands, this can go as high as 250 domains.